 Individual Student OUT

 If a student does not meet the criteria for the collective Student OUT insurance, the faculty can sign an individual Student OUT agreement for the student.
 This insurance policy has the same conditions as Student OUT but a different insurance number.
 The faculty covers the cost of the insurance.
-See info about insurance certificate and MIC card above.
+See info about insurance certificate above.

 Individual Student OUT: SEK 15/24 hours per person

 Individual insurance policies do not apply two weeks before and two weeks after the study period; only between the stated dates.
 A special certificate template is required for the insurance certificate.
 Please contact the insurance officer at External Relations.